Zeus5452/Troll-Scripts/README.md

 4.Choose the .txt file you want and hit enter then a timer will count down

-5. The counter indicates how long you have to press enter in the chat box in you message someone
+5.The counter indicates how long you have to press enter in the chat box in you message someone

-6. After all that is done watch the goodtimes roll lol
+6.After all that is done watch the goodtimes roll lol